Stabbing of Salman Rushdie: Cultural effect

 The CEO of PEN America commented, "We cannot immediately think of any comparable incident of a public violent attack on a writer during a literary event here in the United States."
 The New York Times reported that the incident sent "ripples of 'shock and horror' through the literary world".
 Nobel laureates Kazuo Ishiguro and Abdulrazak Gurnah were among the first to issue statements defending Rushdie, while his fellow Booker Prize winners Ian McEwan and Arundhati Roy also condemned the stabbing.
 Shortly afterwards, other Booker Prize winners, such as Graham Swift, Margaret Atwood and Ben Okri, would also publish their responses to Rushdie's stabbing.
 The home page of the Booker Prize's website was also updated to reflect the attack on its "most decorated author" and the website also published an article—written by the Booker Prize Foundation's literary director Gaby Wood—urging people to "celebrate his limitless imagination and his impact on the literary landscape".
+The British Library and Bodleian Library held events where prominent authors read from Rushdie's works in solidarity with him.

 On the day of the attack, Islamic studies expert Kylie Moore-Gilbert wrote: "More than 30 years and a $3 million bounty later, Khomeini's poisonous fatwa has finally caught up with Salman Rushdie.
 A black day for freedoms of speech, expression, religion & conscience.
 A tragic day for literature."
 Behrouz Boochani, an Iranian journalist in exile, condemned the stabbing of Rushdie, calling it an "attack on freedom of speech".
-Hanif Kureishi declared that The Satanic Verses is the rude contrary of the authoritarian lie.
+Hanif Kureishi declared that "The Satanic Verses is the rude contrary of the authoritarian lie".
+Musician Cat Stevens, who had made comments seemingly endorsing violence against Rushdie in 1989, released a statement on social media condemning the attack and wishing Rushdie a full recovery.

 Paul Tighe, secretary of the Pontifical Council for Culture, spoke in support of Rushdie as he opened an exhibition the day after the attack.